 From the Church of St. Nicholas, we decided to go east to the sea, by cutting through the city.
 Little did we know that this implied a lot of going up and down hills.
 It was a long and tiring way to get to where wanted, but we got to see some interesting things, such as some of Piraeus’s street art:

-I was really out of shape and it was hot, so I didn’t really enjoy this part of our visit to Piraeus.
-I do have some lively memories of the orange trees on this road we took.
+I was really out of shape and it was hot, so I didn’t enjoy this part of our visit to Piraeus.
+I do have some lively memories of the orange trees on the road we took.
 There were so many, and they had so much fruit that lots of them kept falling and rolling down the hill.

 The sea, at last!

 I must say I was a bit disappointed by the beaches we found in Piraeus.
 I have this idea of Greek beaches being all lovely, clean, and next to bright blue waters, from my previous experiences.
-And I really wanted Mathieu to get to see that on his first holiday to Greece.
+And I wanted Mathieu to get to see that on his first holiday to Greece.
 Instead, we ended up on this dirty little beach, which had nothing special about it.

-I had also dreamed about sinking my feet in the sea for the first time that year.
+I had also dreamed about sinking my feet into the sea for the first time that year.
 And nope, it was still too cold for any such things.
+But even so, my heart lifted a bit because I was finally seeing some sea for the first time that year.

 Our life-changing decision on our visit to Piraeus